jackfrost373/PhysicsDataAnalysis/GravitationalWaves/melissa/README.md

 - GW tutorial 2: we introduce the basics on how to read, pre-process and represent real detector data.
 It includes PSD computation.
 - GW tutorial 3: some times it is useful to generate your own simulations.
 We also introduce matched filtering.
 - GW tutorial bonus track: ET configuration - redshift as a function of the total mass.
-- Slides [TODO]: small presentation to introduce the topic.
+- Slides: small presentation to introduce the topic.
+The power point is [here](https://surfdrive.surf.nl/files/index.php/s/BqEw3mh1N5w7jG8).